BraTS/Instructions/README.md

 Your container will be run with the following commands:
 ~~~~
-docker run −v <directory>:/data −it <your image> <your script call>
+docker run --rm −v <directory>:/app/data −it <your image>
 ~~~~
 "directory" will be our test directory containing the four modalities and the empty folder for your results.
 "your image" is the name of your Docker image.
-"your script call" is the script that should be called when running the container.

 ### Our test system